thepaperpilot/thepaperpilot.github.io/site/garden/chromatic-lattice/index.md

 ### Leaf

-This would make the game run on the [Agentic Fediverse](/garden/fedi-v2/index.md).
+This would make the game run on the agentic fediverse.
 Initially the private keys would likely be managed by incremental social, which would also be the default iroh node clients would connect to.

 My concern with this approach is that it would be difficult to operate in a way that doesn't centralize the power.
 Being a multiplayer game it's important to ensure people can't just fabricate a history of actions with fake timestamps.
-In theory the fix for this would be something like the [network of vouches](/garden/decentralized-moderation/index.md#67525178-9f33-400c-9452-0a60d5e0f3a0) approach, but we're a long ways off from that being viable.

 I'm also concerned about it's efficiency in regards to creating and maintaining entities to store each player's current mouse position.